agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 google;
 ```

-Then we go to udemy, so we'd be placed on the stack, on top, and then we go
+Then we go to `udemy`, so we'd be placed on the Stack, on top, and then we go
-to youtube.
+to `youtube`.
 Now if we want to go to a new website let's say we go to `[4]`
+`twitter`.

-twitter, but then we decide I want I want to go back,
+But then we decide I want I want to go back,

 ```javascript
 // Stack placed